MyMT™ Blog

 This is backed up in dementia studies whereby growing evidence suggests that up to 40% of all dementia cases are associated with known pro-inflammatory lifestyle related modifiable risk factors, such as alcohol consumption, obesity, and hypertension among others (Heneghan, Deng et al, 2022) and that exposure to most of these risk factors begins a few decades before the onset of dementia.

-It’s why I’m always telling you that our midlife year matters!
-From dementia to cardiovascular disease to obesity-related health concerns, our midlife years present a critical and unique window for disease-altering interventions.
+It’s why I’m always telling you to tell your clients, that their midlife years matter!
+From dementia to cardiovascular disease to obesity-related health concerns, the midlife years present a critical and unique window for disease-altering interventions.

-Age, stress and other factors such as our menopause hormonal changes disrupt the role of the mitochondria and impacts inflammatory changes in brain neurons (nerves).
+Age, stress and other factors such as menopause hormonal changes disrupt the role of the mitochondria and may impact inflammatory changes in brain neurons (nerves).
+The rate of this change is dependent on your client’s lifestyle – past and present.

-It’s no surprise that our entry into peri-menopause, the stage before our periods end, increases the incidence of forgetfulness and brain-fog.
+It’s no surprise that during our entry into peri-menopause, the stage before periods end, increases the incidence of forgetfulness and brain-fog.

-And as Professor Sarnyai reminds us, stress (both current and past), has a long-lasting and negative impact on brain mitochondria.
-When you factor in long-covid into this equation, then this increases the overall stress-load on mitochondrial function too.
+However, as Professor Sarnyai reminds us, stress (both current and past), has a long-lasting and negative impact on brain mitochondria.

-Do any of these symptoms sound familiar to you now that you are in or past your menopause transition?
+Do any of these symptoms sound familiar to you?

 Make Changes to your Lifestyle to Reduce Brain-Fog